top of page

 —Thich Nhat Hanh

 Ecotherapy is a nature-based therapeutic approach that recognises our deep and reciprocal relationship with the Earth.
-It invites us to reawaken our connection to the more-than-human world—plants, animals, elements, seasons, landscapes—as vital to our health, wellbeing and sense of belonging.
+It invites us to reawaken our connection to the more-than-human world; plants, animals, elements, seasons, landscapes, as vital to our health, wellbeing and sense of belonging.

 Informed by diverse Indigenous knowledge systems, ancestral wisdom, depth psychology, deep ecology, and eco-centric worldviews, ecotherapy challenges the Western notion of separation between humans and nature.
 Instead, it views us as part of an interconnected web of life, with the Earth not just as backdrop, but as co-participant in our healing and transformation.

-Ecotherapy can take many forms—from guided time in nature, to nature-based artmaking and storytelling, to rituals, mindfulness, and sensory awareness practices.
+Ecotherapy can take many forms - from guided time in nature, to nature-based artmaking and storytelling, to rituals, mindfulness, and sensory awareness practices.
 It can be done outdoors in natural settings or brought indoors through creative, symbolic and imaginal processes that reconnect us with the living world.
+At its heart, ecotherapy helps us remember that we are not separate from nature, but of it.

 "Cody Fisher Therapies" logo

-Arts Psychotherapist and Clinical Counsellor
+Arts Psychotherapist, Ecotherapist and Clinical Counsellor

 ABN.
 47 335 060 764